 The hood design has 98% reflectivity and its contour and texturing completely eliminate hotspots and dead zones.
-The coverage is the same as the last Vivosun, but many growers prefer this one for it’s easy to use setup and more accessible ballast.
+The coverage is the same as the last Vivosun, but many growers prefer this one for it’s easy-to-use setup and more accessible ballast.

-Best 630W CMH Grow Lights
+630W CMH Grow Lights